suraj95/CKAD-Practice/README.md

 There are tons of blog posts about tearing down onpremise clusters by cleaning up everything, and some answers about shutting down nodes in public clouds (so that if your provider doesn't charge for the master, you're as good as in a poweroff state), nothing about properly shutting down an on-premise cluster like ours.
 The general answer seems to be "it's fine."
 Just stop your cluster using minikube commands below and then manually terminate the running kubectl processes if any are left.

-To delete Pods, run:
+To delete individual Pods, run:

 	kubectl delete pods <pod1-name> <pod2-name>

-To delete Replication Controller, run:
+To delete Replication Controller (also deletes the underlying Pods) , run:

 	kubectl delete replicationcontrollers <rc1-name> <rc21-name>